DocsBuildDeploying Your Apps

 Deploying Your Apps

-Deploy from Studio with a single keystroke.
+Deploy with a single command.
 The platform handles schema sync, backend compilation, frontend publishing, and process supervision.

 What Happens on Deploy

-- Publish frontend -- uploads the pre-built static assets to the Core, which serves them at
+- Publish frontend -- uploads the built static assets to the Core, which serves them at

 /apps/{appId}/.